Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkobject.md

 GetComponent<NetworkObject>().Spawn();
 ```

-To spawn `NetworkObject`s with ownership use the following:
+To spawn NetworkObjects with ownership use the following:

 ```csharp
 GetComponent<NetworkObject>().SpawnWithOwnership(clientId);